hina672/RTSP-Capture-System/README.md

 # RTSP Camera Stream & Snapshot Web App

-This project is a Flask-based web application that streams live video from an RTSP IP camera, allows snapshot capturing, and logs image details in an Excel file.
-The web interface displays live feeds and snapshot previews, with support for multiple cameras.
+This project is a Flask web application that streams live video from an RTSP IP camera, enables snapshot capturing, and logs captured image details into an Excel file.
+The web interface provides:
+Live video feed previews
+Snapshot functionality
+Support for multiple IP cameras

+In this setup:
+The first two frames are configured to capture and display human activity.
+The next two frames are designated for vehicle monitoring.

 ## 🚀 Features